w74/billboard-api-php/README.md

 # Unofficial Billboard API
+See a more detailed API reference at [billboard.modulo.site](http://billboard.modulo.site)

 ## Index
 1. API Endpoint Reference
-    1. Get both Album/Song Rankings of a particular week
+    1. Get Album/Song Rankings of a particular week
     2. Rankings
         * Get Ranking history for Albums
         * Get Ranking history for Songs